zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 depends_on: <list of features>
-    A board or platform can announce what features it supports, this option will enable the test only those platforms that provide this feature.
+    A board or platform can announce what features it supports, this option will enable the test only on those platforms that provide all these features.

 depends_on_anyof: <list of features>
     A board or platform can announce what features it supports, this option